glpi-project/doc/source/modules/assets/tabs/components.rst

 .. note::

-   If using native inventory or third-party inventory tool, the components informations can be automatically imported and updated.
+   If using native inventory or third-party inventory tool, the components information can be automatically imported and updated.